|

 includes principal and interest, but excludes any amounts

 that are applied to taxes and insurance.
+Mortgage - A legal document

 that pledges a property to the lender as security for

+payment of a debt.
 Mortgage Banker - A company

 that originates, sells and services mortgages exclusively

 for resale in the secondary mortgage market.
+Mortgage Broker - An

 individual or company that brings borrowers and lenders